Have you wondered, what does it mean to be chosen by God? I have.

 As a chosen one, we too can walk with more confidence and a sense of belonging living “adventurously expectant” of what God is doing.

 We can pray and ask God to fill us with the assurance of His love so we can walk out our God given purpose.

 “So, what do you think?
 With God on our side how can we lose?”

-Do you believe that you are chosen and defined by love?
-I pray this story of adoption touches you and helps you live in the Reality of God’s love for you.
+Do you understand what does it mean to be chosen by God and that you are God’s beloved?
+I pray this story of adoption touches you and helps you live in the reality of God’s love for you.